A Guide Toward Camera Shots: Frames and Sizes

 Establishing Extreme Wide Shot - Blade Runner 2049 (From: Shotdeck)

-Master Shot
+Master Shots

 Master shots normally follow the establishing shot and are great for showing or introducing characters, how they fit in the scene, and what is their relationship with the location and other characters.
 That’s why master shots are crucial especially at the beginning of the film.
-It is in the master that the audience will decide on how to feel about each character and location and what to expect in the future scenes.
+It is in the master shot list that the audience will decide on how to feel about each character and location and what to expect in the future scenes.

 master-shot-pulp-fiction